deltorosalazar/node-rest-shop/README.md

 | __`http://localhost:3002/products/id`__   | DELETE    | { "token": "XXXX" }                                      |
 | __`http://localhost:3002/products`__      | PUT       | { "email": "test@gmail.com", "password": "password" }    |

-The __bold endpoints__ need a token generated when the user log in.
+The __bold endpoints__ need a token that is generated when the user logs in.